Section 9: Student Code of Conduct & Procedures

 - The chair, or relevant witnesses if present, will read into record any additional pieces of information, witness accounts, etc that are deemed necessary and relevant for the case.

 - CSB members may call witnesses from either side after all original testimony has been heard for the purpose of fact finding and clarification;

 - The complainant may present a closing statement;

 - The respondent may present a closing statement;

-- All parties except Campus Standards Committee members shall be excused from the hearing room while the Campus Standards Committee discusses the case to determine their decision and appropriate sanction(s).
-At that time, either a) Their decision will be made at the time of the hearing unless unusual circumstances make deferment necessary; or b) A majority vote of Campus Standards Committee members present is sufficient to declare a decision and sanction(s).
+- All parties except CSB members shall be excused from the hearing room while the Board discusses the case to determine their decision and appropriate sanction(s).
+At that time, either a) Their decision will be made at the time of the hearing unless unusual circumstances make deferment necessary; or b) A majority vote of CSB members present is sufficient to declare a decision and sanction(s).

-- The complainant and accused student will remain in the vicinity of the hearing during the committee’s deliberation, unless excused by the committee;
+- The complainant and accused student will remain in the vicinity of the hearing during the Board’s deliberation, unless excused by the committee;

 - The respondent shall be called back to the hearing room to be verbally informed of the decision and sanction(s), if rendered at the time of the hearing.
 Any sanctions imposed are effective immediately, unless otherwise indicated;

 - At the discretion of the chair, the complainant will be informed of the outcome either at the hearing or at a later date, not to occur more than 48 hours after the hearing.